 The average person doesn't have enough in savings to pay off a $500 medical bill.
-Many people don't have a fund in place for emergencies.

 How many of us are struggling and living paycheck to paycheck?

 It's never too late to start saving money.
 It's better to start now than to never have started at all.